runcitadel/citadel-dev/README.md

 # Citadel (Docker-in-Docker)

-Automatically initialize and manage a Citadel development environment.
+Automatically initialize and manage a Citadel.

 This installation method uses nested Docker containers for a lightweight and fast way to get up and running with Citadel.
 Sysbox enables us to do this in a way that is **easy and secure**.
 The inner Docker is **totally isolated** from the Docker on the host.